…and to our developing

 The person/planet empowerment paradigm is a way of looking at life pioneered in recent times by Mahatma Gandhi.
-The person/planet paradigm suggests that because we are each a part of the world in which we live, we can start to change the world in which we live by changing ourselves, and changing the way we interact with the dominant institutions of our time.
+The person/planet paradigm suggests that because we are each a part of the world in which we live, we can start to change the world in which we live by changing ourselves, encouraging one another, and changing the way we interact with the dominant institutions of our time.
 If the dominant institutions of our time are steeped in lies, we can begin our path of resilience and resistance by committing ourselves to a deeper personal truthfulness.
 If the dominant institutions of our time embody unrelenting greed, we can begin our path of resilience and resistance by committing ourselves to the well-being of everyone, and to a vision of sharing.
 And so on, around the spiral in widening circles.

 Out-of-control industrial growth = dead end.
 The world we live in is seriously addicted to greed, violence and deception (both of self and of others).
 These addictions have always been problems in human life, but the sudden increase in technological power has caused these problems to spiral out of control, increasing human misery, exterminating countless life forms, and endangering the continuity of life on Earth.